EronAlips/Projects-Python-/README.md

 # Projects-Python-

-This repo is like a drawer of my python porjects
+This repo is like a drawer of my python projects